 You can locate respectable breeders online at sites such as www.puppyfind.com.
 Additionally, says Notch, dog trainers often have connections to high-quality breeders.

 You want a dog that will fit into your family but have a modest budget.
 Of, if you feel drawn to adopting a furry friend in need of a forever home, then you'll want to consider choosing your pet from a foster-based dog rescue organization or county shelter.

 "Foster-based dog rescue organizations are a great choice to look for your new dog," says Notch.
 "The dogs live with foster families who have intimate knowledge of the dog's temperament and can help you determine which pet is right for your home."

-If your prefer to adopt a pet from a foster-based rescue organization consider the following:
+If you prefer to adopt a pet from a foster-based rescue organization, consider the following:

 - Once you've identified the right rescue organization or shelter, ask specific questions to glean the right information about the dog - it's energy level, temperament, personality, etc

 - Arrange for a "Meet & Greet" especially if other animals are in the home